 The Code of Ethics includes principles and guidelines for members to maintain a high level of professionalism within their roles on Advisory Boards and as a member.

 The Code of Ethics framework includes a publicly available Code of Ethics Statement.

 No guideline can address every issue or situation.
-It is not a substitute for good judgement, good communication and proper business conduct.
-The strength of the advisory board is the strength of the collective knowledge and sharing of relevant experience.
+It is not a substitute for good judgement, transparent communication and proper business conduct.
+The strength of the Advisory Board is the strength of the collective knowledge and sharing of relevant experience.

 The Code of Ethics is in line with the ABF101: Advisory Board Best Pracitice Framework for Advisors.
 Each principle is addressed within the Ethics Guidelines Resources on the members only website.